ipa-lab/hackingBuddyGPT/README.md

 # start wintermute, i.e., attack the configured virtual machine
 $ python wintermute.py linux_privesc --enable_explanation true --enable_update_state true
 ~~~

-## Contribution

-If you want to contribute additional use-cases, please take a look at [docs/use_case.md](docs/use_case.md) for a start on how to extend this codebase.

 # Disclaimers